 # Code blocks have a copy button in the top right -> -> -> -> ->

-cat("- Copy and modify the code examples\n- Try to understand what it does, and play around!")
+cat("- Copy and modify the code examples\n- Try to understand what it does, and play around!")- Copy and modify the code examples

 - Try to understand what it does, and play around!